-Comment on proposed 2019 measures to address key threats to Southern Resident Killer Whales
+Provide input on potential 2020 management measures to address key threats to Southern Resident Killer Whales

 Current status: Closed

-The Government of Canada, represented by the Department of Fisheries and Oceans (DFO), Transport Canada (TC) and Environment and Climate Change Canada (ECCC), engaged with:
+The Government of Canada, represented by the Department of Fisheries and Oceans (DFO), Transport Canada (TC) and Environment and Climate Change Canada (ECCC), was looking for comments from:

 - Indigenous groups